 Our clinic will be open for regular business hours during the holidays with the following exceptions:

-Our clinic will be closing early this Thursday, December 14th at 4:00 pm.
-We will be open again for our regular business hours on Friday, December 15th.
+Our clinic will be closing early today, Thursday, December 19th at 4:00 pm.
+We will be open again for our regular business hours on Friday, December 20th.